 Our survey included 19 open-ended questions in the survey.
-For each of these questions, we created a codebook to group participant responses into categories.
+For each of these questions, we created a codebook and divided responses into categories.
 We then applied pair-coding, having two researchers work together to code responses.
 Pair-coding does not require calculating an inter-rater reliability metric as all disagreements are resolved as the items are coded.
-The coders also noted responses that they found were particularly interesting.
+The coders also noted responses that they perceived as particularly interesting.

-After coding, we met together as a research team to discuss the results and to identify themes within the data.
+After coding, we met together as a research team to discuss the results and identify themes within the data.
 This included analyzing the data to find differences based on nationality, age, and gender.
-To search for meaningful groupings within the responses that we may not have considered, we conducted both K-means and K-modes clustering of our data.
-This exploration did not find any meaningful clustering of participants and we do not report more details on this analysis in the body of the paper but do include it in Appendix A for completeness.
+To search for meaningful groupings within the responses that we might not have considered, we conducted k-means and k-modes clustering of our data.